 Post Doctoral Fellow, Rehabilitation Science

 Charlotte is a registered physiotherapist with the College of Physiotherapists of Ontario and the Physiotherapy Association of the Yukon.
 She graduated from the University of Toronto with a Masters in Physiotherapy, and was awarded the Goldie Lewis Award upon graduation for the demonstration of strong personal attributes.
 She then went onto receive her PhD from the University of Toronto, and is currently a Post Doctoral Fellow at McMaster University.
 Charlotte’s area of interest and focus subsequent to graduation has been in muscular-skeletal practice.
-She has undertaken ongoing professional development certifications in the areas of: nervous system mobilization, joint mobilization, manual therapy, taping and bracing and dry needling.
+She has undertaken ongoing professional development certifications in the areas of: nervous system mobilization, joint mobilization, manual therapy, taping and bracing, vestibular rehabilitation and dry needling.

 Charlotte has experience working in a number of different health care settings, but primarily in outpatient orthopedics, treating a wide range of conditions related to sport, work and the rigors of daily life.
 Charlotte owns and operates several clinics in Toronto and Muskoka, and provides physiotherapy locum services throughout the year in Whitehorse, Yukon.

 Her practice at ALPHA Health Services focuses on all aspects of muscular-skeletal health, including but not limited to injury rehabilitation, chronic pain management, healthy aging, exercise prescription and regaining function and mobility.
 Charlotte has a particular interest in preventative and maintenance based physiotherapy and works hard with her patients to prevent secondary injuries from occurring.
 She is a strong believer in preventative actions to avoid injury or disease and works hard with patients to live a healthy, active life that prevents the need for rehabilitation.